Get

 Image Credit: Joanna Kosinska, Pixabay

-While blueberries are not a “superfood” for cats like they are thought to be for humans, cats can eat this fruit to boost their antioxidants which can help keep them healthy as time goes on.
-They promote good joint health and can help neutralize any free radicals roaming around in a cat’s body.
+While blueberries are not a “superfood” for cats like they are thought to be for humans, cats can eat this fruit as treats in moderation to boost their antioxidants, which can help keep them healthy as time goes on.
+They may help neutralize any free radicals roaming around in a cat’s body.

 Serving Suggestions:

-Just give your cat a blueberry whenever they show interest in the fruit.
+Give your cat a blueberry every now and then if they show interest in the fruit.
 Alternatively, you can throw one or two in their food bowl at mealtime for variety.

 3. Raspberries